jasonbraganza/derb/README.md

 I need to serve audio files to my family, and serving them up as a feed, so that they could subscribe to it as a podcast seemed like a good idea.

 ## Why is this called derb?
-Because it was the first name that popped up when I used first random name generator site I looked for.
-It’s just a nice sounding, random noun.
+Because it was the first name that popped up when I used the first random name generator site I looked for, on the web.
+It’s just a fun, nice sounding, random noun.

 ## What does this do?
 Derb generates an podcast feed for all the audio files in a directory.
 No it does not recurse.